40 kilograms of explosives: Thwarting a nightmare at Pulwama

 While there were clear inputs about a major terror attack there was no specific information on which route the driver would take.
 The police, Army and the CRPF formed separate teams, spread out and covered all possible routes.
 When the car was first spotted, the security forces opened fire.
 The driver/terrorist stopped the car and fled from the spot.

 Kashmir's police officer Rayees Mohammad Bhat said, 'this is such great work.
-Imagine if this had led to loss of lives, he said on Twitter.
-The Kashmir police said in a tweet that a major incident of a vehicle borne IED blast is averted by the timely inputs and action by the Pulwama Police, CRPF and Army.
+Imagine if this had led to loss of lives", he said on Twitter.
+The Kashmir police said in a tweet that a major incident of a vehicle-borne IED blast is averted by the timely inputs and action by the Pulwama Police, CRPF and Army.

 It may be recalled that last week, the police was attacked by terrorists in Pulwama.
 Two jawans were injured in the attack.
 The terrorists had opened fire when the security personnel were patrolling the area.